-The blue arrow in Figure 6 shows the model-calculated path a water particle would take through the Culebra from the coordinates corresponding to the WIPP facility Waste Shaft to the land withdrawal boundary (a path length of 4,097 m).
-Assuming a 4-m thickness for the transmissive portion of the Culebra and a constant porosity of 16%, the travel time to the WIPP LWB is 5,642 years (model output is adjusted from an original 7.75-m Culebra thickness).
-This is an average velocity of 0.73 m/yr.
+The blue arrow in Figure 6 shows the model-calculated path a water particle would take through the Culebra from the coordinates corresponding to the WIPP facility Waste Shaft to the land withdrawal boundary (a path length of 13,442 ft).
+Assuming a 4-m (13.1 ft) thickness for the transmissive portion of the Culebra and a constant porosity of 16%, the travel time to the WIPP LWB is 5,642 years (model output is adjusted from an original 7.75-m (25.4 ft) Culebra thickness).
+This is an average velocity of 2.4 ft/yr.

 Figure 7.
 Model-generated November 2006 freshwater heads for entire model domain (10-foot contour interval).
-Green rectangle indicates region contoured in Figure 6. black square is WIPP LWB.
+Green rectangle indicates region contoured in Figure 6, black square is WIPP LWB.
+IMC-461 is equivalent to I-461.

 The scatter plot in Figure 8 shows measured and modeled freshwater heads at the observation locations used in the PEST calibration.
 The observations are divided into three groups, based on proximity to the WIPP site.
-Wells within the LWB are represented by red crosses, wells outside but within 3 km of the LWB are represented with green "x"s, and other wells within the MODFLOW model domain but distant from the WIPP site are given by a blue star.
+Wells within the LWB are represented by red crosses, wells outside but within 3 km (1.86 miles) of the LWB are represented with green "×"s, and other wells within the MODFLOW model domain but distant from the WIPP site are given by a blue star.
 These groupings were utilized in the PEST calibration; higher weights (2.5) were given to wells inside the LWB, and lower weights (0.4) were given to wells distant to the WIPP site, while wells in the middle received an intermediate weight (1.0).
-Additional observations representing the average heads north of the LWB and south of the LWB were used to help prevent over-smoothing of the estimated results across the LWB.
+Additional observations representing the average heads north of the LWB and south of the LWB.
 This allowed PEST to improve the fit of the model to observed heads inside the area contoured in Figure 6, at the expense of fitting wells closer to the boundary conditions (i.e., wells not shown in Figure 6).